Brightline: Cocoa–Orlando

 CFX began negotiations with Deseret Ranch, which owns the land just south of the BeachLine, to purchase additional land in order to widen the right-of-way.
 According to a pact made on July 16, 2013, CFX tentatively agreed to pay $12 million for an extra 200 ft along the 22 mi BeachLine corridor between Cocoa and Orlando International Airport.
 In early October 2013, CFX and All Aboard Florida reached a formal purchase agreement for the land required for the right-of-way.
-Although construction was slated to originally begin in early 2015, construction of the segment started on May 22, 2019.
+Although construction of the segment was originally slated to begin in early 2015, it didn't start until May 22, 2019.

 Also in October 2013, the Greater Orlando Aviation Authority (GOAA) board approved development of a station and maintenance facility on Orlando International Airport property, as well as an easement to build track between the station and the mainline to the coast.

-For the initial opening of the line it will be single track for most of the route, however all the bridges and infrastructure is designed for double track thus saving effort when upgrading.
+For the initial opening of the line, it is single-tracked for most of the route.
+However all its bridges and infrastructure are designed for two tracks, thus making future upgrading easier.

 Maintenance

 Brightline has two maintenance facilities.
-One is a Running Repair Facility, located north of the West Palm Beach station at 601 15th Street, designed for maintenance and minor repair work that does not require the train to be removed from service.
-The facility, named "workshop b", includes a maintenance pit for accessing the underside of the trains and can handle up to four 10-car train sets.
+Their primary vehicle maintenance facility, Basecamp, is located near the Orlando International Airport and opened in early 2023 to commission and service trains prior to the beginning of service to Orlando.

-More extensive maintenance and repair is accomplished at a second larger facility known as the Vehicle Maintenance Facility near the Orlando International Airport.
+Brightline's secondary Running Repair Facility, workshop b, is located north of the West Palm Beach station, and designed for maintenance and minor repair work that does not require the train to be removed from service.
+The facility includes a maintenance pit for accessing the underside of the trains and can handle up to four 10-car train sets.